CDG Express

-CDG Express is a railway line currently under construction.
+CDG Express is a railway line currently under construction in France.
 It will connect Gare de l'Est in Paris and Charles de Gaulle Airport, aiming to alleviate congestion on the existing RER B line.
 Originally planned for 2006, the opening was pushed back several times, most recently to 28 March 2027.
 Upon completion, passengers can expect to travel between the airport and Gare de l'Est in just 20 minutes, covering a distance of 32 km.

 History

 Background

 Charles de Gaulle Airport is one of few major international airports without an express link to the city centre.
-The airport is served by RER B, however this line is also heavily used by commuters.
+The airport is served by RER B, though this line is also heavily used by commuters.
 30% of passengers travelling to the airport use RER B.

 The airport is also served by high-speed rail, however the TGV station is designed to connect other regions of France to the airport, rather than central Paris.